alchemyplatform/aa-sdk/site/react/useSignMessage.md

 # useSignMessage

 The `useSignMessage` hook enables signing a message on behalf of the user's Embedded Account.
+If the account is not yet deployed onchain, this will use [ERC-6492](/resources/terms.html#erc-6492) to sign the message.

 ## Import